Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Scan Optimization for Searches with Flux-to-Voltage Amplifiers

 The first fraction is an increasing function of $\nu$, so the value functional is optimized by taking $\nu_{r}=\nu_{h}$.
 The resonant circuit that best approaches the Bode-Fano bound in (\ref{eq:BF_FV_ineq}) is one at the top of the search range, for which the value of the optimization function is

-Using $L_{\rm PU} \gg L_{\rm IN}$, comparison of eqs. (\ref{eq:BF_FV_ineq}) and (\ref{eq:BF_FV_res_opt}) demonstrates that the optimized single-pole resonator is approximately $\sim$75\% of the Bode-Fano limit; the result is identical to the scattering-mode analysis of the main text. \emph{We find that in a log-uniform search with quantum-limited flux-to-voltage amplification, the single-pole resonator is a near-ideal single-moded dark matter detector.}
+Using $L_{\rm PU} \gg L_{\rm IN}$ (see discussion under the description of the two-part optimization), comparison of eqs. (\ref{eq:BF_FV_ineq}) and (\ref{eq:BF_FV_res_opt}) demonstrates that the optimized single-pole resonator is approximately 75\% of the Bode-Fano limit; the result is identical to the scattering-mode analysis of the main text. \emph{We find that in a log-uniform search with quantum-limited flux-to-voltage amplification, the single-pole resonator is a near-ideal single-moded dark matter detector.}

 As a final remark, we ask: What if we decide to sit at a single resonance frequency, rather than scanning?
 This is what one would do if a signal was found, and a longer integration was needed to validate the signal.
-In that case, the resonator would sit at the frequency of the candidate signal and the value function reduces to the analog of (\ref{eq:F_cand}), proportional to
+In that case, the resonator would sit at the frequency of the candidate signal and the value function reduces to the analogue of (\ref{eq:F_cand}), proportional to

-which is maximized when noise-matched $\xi_{FV}^{i}=1$.
+which is maximized when noise-matched on-resonance, $\xi_{FV}^{i}=1$.
 Therefore, the optimal noise impedance differs between a resonant scan and an integration at a single frequency.
 The fundamental difference lies in the fact that, in the former, one is concerned about sensitivity integrated over a wide bandwidth, whereas in the latter, one is concerned about obtaining the largest possible sensitivity at a single frequency.